umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 ---

 I am an independent Research Fellow ("Gipuzkoa Fellow") in the Quantum Beams & Computation for Sustainable Materials group at MPC.

+My research focuses on revealing microscopic structural and dynamical properties using scattering experiments combined with advanced sample environments.
+I am an expert user of large-scale facilities, including synchrotron and neutron sources.